oigbape/oigbape.github.io/_pages/about.md

 # 👋 Welcome to My Corner of the Web!

 **MSCS Student @ Georgia Tech** | Building Secure & Intelligent Systems
-Passionate about designing resilient systems that blend security, privacy, and scalability.
-Currently exploring zero-knowledge proofs, threat mitigation, and privacy-preserving data engineering.
+Passionate about using technology to solve real problems such as making systems more secure, data more meaningful, or AI more accessible.

 ---